 This module aims to develop students' understanding of the nutritional requirements of a variety of species and factors which need to be taken into consideration when designing feeding regimes.
 An understanding of the chemical composition of nutrients will be required as well as an appreciation of techniques used to analyse animal feed.

 Natural History and Comparative Anatomy of Exotic Mammals (20 credits)

-Students will consider the key concepts of planning and managing breeding courses, as well as gaining an in-depth understanding of the principles of heredity, and the application of advancing breeding technologies, including genetic manipulation techniques.
+Students will consider the key concepts of planning and managing breeding courses, as well as gaining an in-depth understanding of the principles of heredity, and the application of advanced breeding technologies, including genetic manipulation techniques.

 Ethology of Domestic and Captive Animals (20 credits)

-When working with domestic animals it is essential to have a firm understanding of the biological basis of their behaviours.
-This module will provide the student with the historical background to ethology and the genetics and evolution of behaviour including the process of domestication.
+When working with domestic animals, it is essential to have a firm understanding of the biological basis of their behaviours.
+This module will provide the student with the historical background to ethology and the genetics and evolution of behaviour, including the process of domestication.
 It will also address the biological control of behaviour and the implications of this for animal welfare.

 Continuing Work Experience in the Animal Management Sector (20 credits)

 This module develops the skills learnt in the first year work experience module.
 It will allow students to reflect on the work they have already carried out and identify areas where further development is required.
-While doing this they will reflect on their own practice and complete a professional development plan (PDP).
+While doing this, they will reflect on their own practice and complete a professional development plan (PDP).
 To support this, students will be guided on how to plan for their career, hear from a range of visiting speakers and explore the role professional bodies can play in supporting their career development.

 Research Methods and Scientific Communication (20 credits)